 HIST 989: Graduate Research Seminar in Early American History

 Eliga Gould is professor of history and chair of the History Department.
-He teaches graduate and undergraduate courses on the history of early America, especially the American Revolution, broadly conceived.
+He teaches graduate and undergraduate courses on the history of early America, especially the American Revolution.
 He also offers classes in Atlantic history, the history of European expansion, and the Anglo-American right to bear arms.

 The main focus of Professor Gould’s scholarship is the American Revolution, with an emphasis on the revolution’s “outer” history in the Americas, Africa, Europe, and the wider world.
 In Among the Powers of the Earth: The American Revolution and the Making of a New World Empire (Harvard, 2012), he explored the ways in which the American republic’s quest to be accepted as a “treaty worthy” nation by Europe’s colonial powers shaped American thinking about an array of issues, including federalism, Native American treaty rights, and the abolition of slavery.
 The book has been widely praised, including on the Wall Street Journal’s op-ed page and by Noam Chomsky.
 Named a Library Journal Best Book of the Year, Among the Powers received the SHEAR Book Prize from the Society for Historians of the Early American Republic and was a finalist for the George Washington Book Prize.
 A Japanese translation was published in 2016.